Peace through negotiation?

 Informal representative of German peace and conflict research

-However, if an actor consistently thinks in terms of power logic (like Hitler or Putin), only power criteria such as gaining, maintaining, or losing power count for them.
+However, if an actor thinks consistently in terms of power logic (like Hitler or Putin), then only power criteria such as gaining, maintaining, or losing power count for them.
 They are therefore only willing to engage in substantive negotiations if they can thereby expand their power, for example, by securing conquered territories, or if they accept negotiations due to strong resistance.
-Trying to persuade an aggressive actor to make peace without sufficient resistance, on the other hand, is a farce.
-Therefore, offers of negotiation without sufficiently strengthening the attacked party do not promote peace; on the contrary: they make aggressive war and thus aggressive action appear legitimate and thus reinforce the propensity of aggressive actors to go to war – precisely the opposite of what is being propagated.
-For more on this, see: On the Supplement and Critique of the 2024 Peace Report (Lauritsen/Prittwitz).
+Trying to persuade an aggressive actor to make peace without sufficient resistance is, on the other hand, a farce.
+Therefore, offers of negotiation without adequately strengthening the attacked party do not serve peace; on the contrary, they make wars of aggression and thus aggressive action appear legitimate and thereby further reinforce the propensity of aggressive actors for war—precisely the opposite of what is being propagated.
+For more details, see: Supplementing and Criticizing the 2024 Peace Report (Lauritsen/Prittwitz).